homebysix/recipe-robot/DEVNOTES.md

 - __codesign_status__
     If an app is signed with v2 enclosure, this is "signed".
 Otherwise, it's "unsigned".

+- __codesign_input_filename__
+    The filename of the pkg or app to be passed to CodeSignatureVerifier.
+If omitted, Recipe Robot assumes "%NAME%.app"

 - __description__
     A brief and understandable description of what the app does.
 If the input URL is from GitHub, SourceForge, or BitBucket, the description is obtained from that service's API.
 Otherwise, the description is obtained by searching MacUpdate for the top result matching app_name.